Is the Ripsurf overhyped or is it something that could actually help you with your surfing technique?

 The dotted grip is a nice addition that they carried over from their original RipStik.
 It’s enough where it actually helps you grip to the board, but not too aggressive.
 I think it’s a nice alternative to having real grip tape.

 When I first got the hang of a RipStik years ago, I got the same feeling of skating or surfing for the first time.
 It’s something that feels completely different.
-Being able to pump and do sharp turns makes it feel a lot like surfing on land.
 From the traction pad to the way it rides, the overall feel of the RipSurf is awesome.

 Although the RipSurf is one of my favorite boards to ride, there are quite a few things I dislike.
 If they would focus on improving these issues, I really think they could appeal to a wider market.